je-jo/library/README.md

 ### Description

-A small book tracking app made as a part of [The Odin Project](https://www.theodinproject.com) curriculum, with added functionality to keep track of dates when books are due to be returned to the library.
+A small borrowed books tracking app made as a part of [The Odin Project](https://www.theodinproject.com) curriculum, with added functionality to keep track of dates when books are due to be returned.

 ### Screenshot